Difficulty rating: Low

 How to fit a curtain track

 Mark up the position of the screw holes for the support brackets.
-The amount t of brackets you'll need depends on the length of your track.
+The number of brackets you'll need depends on the length of your track.
 Drill the hole, fill with rawl plugs, then screw your brackets securely into place.

 Cut your track to the length required using a junior hacksaw, cleaning the rough edges with sandpaper.
 Fit the track to the brackets, then slot in the end stops.
-Finally, slip the hooks attached to your curtains through the track's loops.
+Finally, attach gliders to your curtain track – we recommend 1 glider every 10cm.

 How to fit a curtain track inside a bay window